 DFC welcomed a small team of Market Integrity Specialists, who will be responsible for identifying and documenting any incidents of non-compliance with applicable Canadian legislation and regulation as it relates to dairy product labelling, packaging, advertising, and promotion in retail (online and in-store) as well as at food and beverage establishments.
-As we are seeing more non-dairy products emerge in stores across the country, these Market Integrity Specialists will help ensure consumers are not misled by false advertising or products that are misrepresented as sharing the same characteristics or benefits of real dairy.
+As we are seeing more non-dairy products emerge in stores across the country, DFC's Market integrity specialists will help ensure consumers are not misled by false advertising or products that are misrepresented as sharing the same characteristics or benefits of real dairy.